 DELETED.
 This scenario is superceded by the text and flows in section B.7, Local SMS and SOA Recovery.

 LSMS Filter NPA-NXX Scenarios

-lsmsFilterNPA-NXX Creation by the Local SMS
+lsmsFilterNPA-NXX Creation by the Local SMS This flow is not available over the XML interface.